 158 boulevard Haussmann, 75008.
 Open daily.

-For assistance with your trip itinerary, the Paris Perfect Travel Design Team can be contacted at [email protected].
+You can view and book Museum and Gallery tickets and tours here.
+For assistance with your trip itinerary, Natalie can be contacted at [email protected].
 It’s wise to book your tickets to the Musée Picasso in advance, and our team is happy to help with those arrangements.